Digital privacy: Information privacy

 In the context of digital privacy, information privacy is the idea that individuals should have the freedom to determine how their digital information is collected and used.
 This is particularly relevant for personally identifiable information.

 The concept of information privacy has evolved in parallel to the evolution of the field of Information Technology (IT).
 The rise of networking and computing led to the dramatic change in the ways of information exchange.
 The baseline for this concept was put forward in the late 1940s, and the third era of privacy development began in the 1990s.

 The European Union has various privacy laws that dictate how information may be collected and used by companies.
 Some of those laws are written to give agency to the preferences of individuals/consumers in how their data is used.
 The General Data Protection Regulation (GDPR) is an example of this.
 In other places, like in the United States, privacy law is argued by some to be less developed in this regard.
 By example, some legislation, or lack thereof, allow companies to self-regulate their collection and dissemination practices of consumer information.

+It is a common practice in some countries to oblige companies and websites to provide users with notice and ask for the consent to collect their data and/or track activity.
+However, the specifics of this procedure usually are not properly regulated, which allows websites to manipulate users into obtaining consent by reducing the visibility of the notice, the frequency of requests for consent, etc. This affects the power dynamics between companies and consumers, perceived risks, and jeopardizes the right to privacy in the collection of personal data.

+One such example of privacy policies being called into question would be on the social media app TikTok.
+While collecting user data normally requires permission from the user, the app is known to be quite insistent on the user sharing the data, at least in comparison to other apps such as Facebook.
+Since TikTok is capable of running without the user's personal data being gathered, this has raised suspicions about the app being used for data harvesting by the government.

+Attitudes

+User reaction and perception of digital practices and tools that include if they are willing to share information and if they want to use technology that invades more privacy such as instant messaging.
+These attitudes impact the decisions of users of whether they want to use invasive technologies or share personal information.